 The following choice of contact Hamiltonian describes the Onsager-Casimir dynamics \cite{generic3,generic4}:

-in the sense that the corresponding contact vector field \(X_h\), upon being projected to \(L\) gives back eqn (\ref{ocd}).
+in the sense that the corresponding contact vector field \(X_h\), upon being projected to \(L\) gives back Eq. (\ref{ocd}).
 Furthermore, it is easy to check that \(L\) is an invariant under the flow of \(X_h\), i.e. the vector field \(X_h\) is tangent to \(L\) on \(L\).
-So in the present case, the geometric condition eqn (\ref{HJTG}) leads to the equation:
+So in the present case, the geometric condition Eq. (\ref{HJTG}) leads to the equation